InvestorBrandNetwork (IBN) Recaps 2020 Milestones, Outlines 2021 Initiatives

 Throughout 2020, IBN continued expansion of its audiences and syndication network while helping a growing list of client partners navigate unparalleled challenges.
 The most notable areas of growth include:

-- Podcasts Solutions for Executives and IR Firms – IBN’s focus on podcasting in 2020 was underlined by the introduction of The Stock2Me Podcast – your source for the latest news and updates on market trends and movers in high-profile industry sectors.
-As of today, IBN has produced and distributed 485+ episodes to numerous podcast directories such as Apple Podcasts, Spotify, iHeartRadio and Stitcher.
+- Podcasts Solutions for Executives and IR Firms – As of today, IBN has produced and distributed more than 485+ episodes to numerous podcast directories such as Apple Podcasts, Spotify, iHeartRadio and Stitcher.

 - More Virtual Investor Events – IBN seamlessly transitioned from live event coverage to virtual event coverage as conferences were taken digital during the pandemic.
 IBN covered a full calendar of virtual investor events in 2020, providing additional reach to both public and private companies participating in these shows.